erenworld/saascurations/README.md

 <h1>Video</h1>
 <ul>
   <li><a href="https://www.loom.com/">Loom</a> - Easily record and share AI-powered video messages with your teammates and customers to supercharge productivity</li>
+    <li><a href="https://www.claap.io/">Claap</a> - Record meetings with AI-powered notes, send short followup videos, and centralize best practices in one video library.</li>

 </ul>

 <h1>Content</h1>